icodeworld/os_lab/labcodes/lab2/report/Address.md

 >
 > &x		The address at which the variable x is stored
 >
-> *ptr   	The contents of hte variable which is pointed to by ptr
+> *ptr   	The contents of the variable which is pointed to by ptr

 The following example might help to clarify the way in which they are used: